adibrachid1/N-puzzle/README.md

 # N-puzzle
 N-puzzle solver in **JAVA** using Tree data structure

+# Description

+You will have an N by N array (based on 2-dimensional array), where you have numbers from 1 to N*N-1 and one empty element.
+The program will try to solve that array to have numbers ordered by only swapping empty element by an element on its side.
+Methods used are based on Artificial Intelligence Searching Algorithms.
+Note:
+- Some methods will have infinite loops which is totally normal.

 It was solved using many methods:
 - DFS: Depth-First Search
 - DLS: Depth Limited Search